My Bibliography

 This is the largest amateur paleontology groups in the U.S. When I wrote these articles, the readership was over 300 world-wide.

-Anatomy of Lichenocriunus, March 1983
+Anatomy of Lichenocrinus, March 1983

 Differentiating the Devonian Coral Genus Favosites and Emmonsia, December 1983